eGovPDX/portlandor/README.md

 ...

 To resolve this, run `lando composer update --lock`, which will generate a new hash.
 If you encounter a conflict on the hash value when you merge or rebase, use the most recent (yours) version of the hash.

+## Local Development Settings

+### Default local settings

+The site is configured to run in development mode when running locally.
+Development mode primarily disables caching and adjusts other configurations in a way that is useful for development purposes but reduces performance.

+The site can be toggled between dev and prod modes locally using the drupal site:mode command:
+...
+lando drupal site:mode dev
+lando drupal site:mode prod
+...